Second captain Lambros Katsenis navigates the R/V Aegaeo.

 Dr. Ryan Eustice

-University of Michigan Assistant Professor
+University of Michigan

 Since GPS does not work underwater, due to the attenuation of radio waves through the medium of water, engineers must resort to alternative methods for navigating the vehicles that we deploy.
-One standard method for navigation mentioned above has been the use of acoustic long-baseline navigation (LBL) - a technique developed in the early 1970's.
-LBL involves mooring acoustic transponder beacons on the seafloor, allowing each vehicle in the water to measure the round-trip travel time of sound signals transmitted and received between it and each beacon.
-With two or more beacons plus a measurement of vehicle depth, the position of the vehicle can be accurately computed.
+One standard method for navigation mentioned above has been the use of acoustic long-baseline navigation (LBL) — a technique developed in the early 1970s.
+LBL involves mooring acoustic transponder beacons on the sea floor, allowing each vehicle in the water to measure the round-trip travel time of sound signals transmitted and received between it and each beacon.
+With two or more beacons plus a measurement of vehicle depth, the vehicle's position can be accurately computed.
 The major disadvantage of LBL, however, is that it takes time to deploy and calibrate the beacon network.
 Moreover, as the number of vehicles in the LBL network increases, the frequency with which each vehicle can communicate with the network decreases, meaning that LBL is only practical for a few vehicles at most.
 An additional limitation is that each beacon has a finite working range within which the vehicles can acoustically hear it; this limits the effective working range of the beacon network to one or two water depths.

 A transponder is deployed.